 More smiles

-I kiss my wife and now we are married.
+I kissed my wife and now we are married.
 Just like that.
-The process was so fast it actually shocked me.
-This place was smooth, no problems, no hassle and I’m glad we had a nice day.
+The process was so fast it actually surprised me.
+This place was smooth, no problems, no hassle, and I’m glad we had a nice day.

 Welcome to the married world.
 (Again)